Clever Rubbing Alcohol Hacks For a Cleaner Home

 Just reach into the medicine cabinet the next time you need to clean chrome bathroom fixtures.
-Pour some rubbing alcohol straight from the bottle onto a soft, absorbent cloth and the fixtures.
-No need to rinse – the alcohol just evaporates.
-It does a great job of making chrome sparkle, plus it will kill any germs in its path.
+Because it quickly evaporates upon contact with surfaces, rubbing alcohol cleans and disinfects chrome, stainless steel, and glass without streaking, according to Carol Smith, owner of Hire A Maid.
+Pour some rubbing alcohol straight from the bottle onto a soft, absorbent cloth and wipe the fixtures.
+There’s no need to rinse, due to the evaporation.

-When you are spritzing your head with hairspray, some of it inevitably winds up on the mirror.
-A quick wipe with rubbing alcohol will whisk away that sticky residue and leave your mirror sparkling clean.
+When you’re spritzing your with hair spray, some of it inevitably winds up on the mirror.
+A quick wipe-down with rubbing alcohol will whisk away that sticky residue and leave your mirror sparkling clean.

-Rubbing alcohol does a terrific job of cleaning the slates of venetian blinds.
-To make quick work of the job, wrap a flat tool – a spatula or maybe a 6-inch drywall knife—in cloth and secure with a rubber band.
+Rubbing alcohol does a terrific job of cleaning the slats of venetian blinds.
+To make quick work of the job, wrap a flat tool—kitchen tongs, a spatula or even a six-inch drywall knife—in cloth and secure with a rubber band.
 Dip in alcohol and go to work.

-Do your windows frost up in the wintertime?
-Wash them with a solution of 1/2 cup rubbing alcohol to 1 quart (1 litre) water to prevent the frost.
-Polish the windows with newspaper after you wash them to make them shine.
+Do your windows frost up in the winter?
+Wash them with a solution of 125 mL (1/2 cup) rubbing alcohol to one litre (one quart) water to prevent the frost.
+Polish the windows after you wash them to make them shine.

 Wouldn’t you rather be inside savouring your morning coffee a little longer instead of scraping frost off your car windows?
 Fill a spray bottle with rubbing alcohol and spritz the car glass.
 You’ll be able to wipe the frost right off.
 Ah, good to the last drop!

 To prevent your neck from staining your shirt collar, wipe your neck with rubbing alcohol each morning before you dress.
-Feels good too.
+Feels refreshing, too!

 Did you get ink on your favourite shirt or dress?
 Try soaking the spot in rubbing alcohol for a few minutes before putting the garment in the wash.

-Did Junior decide to decorate your countertop with a permanent marker?
-Don’t worry, most countertops are made of a non-permeable material such as plastic laminate or marble.
-Rubbing alcohol will dissolve the marker back to a liquid state so you can wipe it right off.
+Did your little angel decide to decorate your countertop with a permanent marker?
+If your counters are made of a non-permeable material such as laminate, you’re in luck.
+Rubbing alcohol will dissolve the marker back to a liquid state so you can wipe it right off!

 The next time you see fruit flies hovering in the kitchen, get out a fine-misting spray bottle and fill it with rubbing alcohol.
 Spraying the little flies knocks them out and makes them fall to the floor, where you can sweep them up.
 The alcohol is less effective than insecticide, but it’s a lot safer than spraying poison around your kitchen.

 The problem with ice packs is they won’t conform to the shape of the injured body part.
-Make a slushy, comfortable pack by mixing 1 part rubbing alcohol with 3 parts water in a self-closing plastic bag.
+Make a slushy, comfortable pack by mixing one part rubbing alcohol with three parts water in a sealable plastic bag.
 The next time that sore knee acts up, wrap the bag of slush in a cloth and apply it to the area.

-This doesn’t always work, but it sure is worth a try; if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
+This doesn’t always work, but it sure is worth a try: if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
 Walk around in the shoes for a few minutes to see if they stretch enough to be comfortable.
-If not, the next step is to take them back to the shoe store.